There’s lots of noise in the world at the moment. Do you find that you are triggered when someone speaks about health, money or even relationships?

 If someone says something about me, that is them and only them.

-I cannot go and condemn them for having an opinion, what I can do is work on my reaction to the opinion.
+I cannot go and condemn them (even though I am still capable of doing so) for having an opinion, what I can do is work on my reaction to the opinion.
 It is still a work in progress, yet life is getting much easier to handle.

 Hence I am writing this blog to share my findings with you.